-It’s not always going to be easy to live without a car, I imagine there will be a few times that I’ll want a ride to Target with one of my roommates, or get caught in a downpour while walking back from the grocery store.
-However, the financial, social, and environmental benefits of not having a car far outweigh the disadvantages, and I would definitely recommend it to anyone who’s been considering the switch.
+It’s not always going to be easy to live without a car.
+I imagine there will be a few times that I’ll want a ride to Target with one of my roommates, or get caught in a downpour while walking back from the grocery store.
+However, the financial, social, and environmental benefits of not having a car far outweigh the disadvantages.
+I would definitely recommend it to anyone who’s been considering the switch.

-For those who don’t want to get rid of their car, you can still go “car-lite” a couple days a week by trying different modes of transportation while leaving your car at home.
-Remember, Car-Free Day is just a little over a month away and is a great opportunity to ditch your car and get around by walking, biking, or public transit!
-For more resources on how to get around Arlington and DC without a car, check out the Car Free Diet website or contact ATP to see how you can improve your commute to work!
+For those who don’t want to get rid of their car, you can still go car-lite a couple days a week by trying different modes of transportation while leaving your car at home.
+Car Free Day is a great opportunity to ditch your car and get around by walking, biking, or public transit.
+For more resources on how to get around Arlington without a car, request a custom commute plan to see how you can improve your commute to work.